salimmohamed/BoostBot/README.md

 2. Use regular `discord.py` (not `discord.py-self`)
 3. Invite the bot to your server
 4. Much safer and legal approach

+## Troubleshooting

+### Common Issues

+1. **"Another bot instance is already running"**
+   - Check if bot is running in another terminal
+   - Delete `bot.lock` file if it exists

+2. **"Invalid token"**
+   - Verify your token is correct
+   - Get a fresh token using the browser method

+3. **Bot not responding**
+   - Check if channel is in allowed_channels list
+   - Verify keywords are correctly configured
+   - Check bot logs in the GUI

+4. **Python 3.13+ compatibility issues**
+   - Install `legacy-cgi` and `audioop-lts` packages

 ## License